nezaj/web-bitelog/src/data/notes.md

+### 1/9/2022

+Weight: My weight was higher this week, which  indicates to me more improvements to be made

+Nutrition: I’m happy that I ate clean throughout the week.
+However there are some improvements to be made.
+Specifically around dealing with hunger

+Exercise: Did not hit my exercise goals.
+Mainly due to not waking up on time and work

+Energy: Pretty good!

+Sleep: I want to go to bed earlier this week and wake up earlier as well

+Stress: Pretty low

+Overall: This week I noticed some behaviors to improve.
+I let hunger at night take control and ate excess calories two evenings.
+I also found myself indulging in shredded cheese and fruits a couple of times.

+I am happy though that sweets / junk-y food is very minimal.
+It’s been a month like this now and Im really noticing the differences in my energy and mood

+Goals:
+* Be more pro-active and aware when dealing with my hunger.
+Don’t indulge on shredded cheese or fruit.
+Be more on top of staying within weekly average calories
+* Let’s try again to do 3x Jiu-Jitsu + Judo + lifting

 ### 1/2/2022

 Weight: I feel like it’s trending down.
 This week didn’t even have my usual BJJ and Judo so I expect next week to push lower.
 Overall feeling good